On the number and size of Markov equivalence classes of random directed acyclic graphs: Counting the number of of a uniformly sampled

 We estimate the number of non-collider edges with both endpoints deep in the tower.
 Recall the tower decomposition $H(G)$ with a tower vector $h(G)$.
 Further, recall the labeling $\ell$ before Proposition \ref{pro:RefinedMECcounting}, which is consistent with the tower decomposition, i.e.\ $\ell(v) \geq \ell(w)$ holds if and only if $v\in H_i$ and $w \in H_j$ for some $i \leq j$.
 We give a bound on the number of such edges where the lower endpoint has a label between $k/3$ and $k^{7/6}$, and show that with sufficiently large probability, there are no such non-collider edges to a site with label at least $k^{7/6}$.
 Before doing so, we start with a bound on the number of sites in each layer in the tower decomposition.
 We define the event Here, we use the convention that $h(i)=0$ if $i>T(h)$, where $T(h)$ is the length of $h$.

-\begin{lemma} There exist constants $c,N>0$ such that for all $n \geq N$ and $k\in [n]$, we have that $\mathcal{B}_1=\mathcal{B}_1(k)$ holds with $\P_n$-probability at least $1-\exp(-ck^{5/4})$ for all $k>0$ sufficiently large. \end{lemma} \begin{proof} This follows from a simple computation using Lemma \ref{pro:LevelEstimate}, and summing over all possible values of the entries in $h$. \end{proof} In the following, we first sample the tower vector $h$, and then the respective \DAG accordingly.
+\begin{lemma} There exist constants $c,N>0$ such that for all $n \geq N$ and $k\in [n]$, we have that $\mathcal{B}_1=\mathcal{B}_1(k)$ holds with $\P_n$-probability at least $1-\exp(-ck^{5/4})$ for all $k>0$ sufficiently large. \end{lemma} \begin{proof} This follows from a simple computation using Lemma \ref{pro:LevelEstimate}, and summing over all possible values of the entries in $h$. \end{proof} Let us stress that in the following, we first sample the tower vector $h$, and then the respective \DAG accordingly, recalling Remark \ref{rem:IndependentSamplingTower}.
 We conclude this subsection showing that with sufficiently high probability, we see only collider edges deep in the tower.

 \begin{lemma} There exist constants $c,N>0$ such that for all $n \geq N$ and $k\in [n]$, we have

 \end{lemma} \begin{proof} Condition on the event $\mathcal{B}_1$ and consider the events $\mathcal{A}_i$ that there is a non-collider edge between sites with labels between $k^{7i/6}$ and $k^{7(i+1)/6}$, i.e.\ we set